Muirfield/pocketmine-plugins/README.md

   - Always specify corners and merge
 * Local chat.
 Chat only works around you
 * GrabBag: Interact peacefully
-  - No Explode
+  - CompassTP : Use fast move?
+  * Frost/Defrost
+* Player Interact
   - Protect (player are not PvP)
   - command: attack/interact - defualts to interact
   - if holding a weapon attack (always)
   - if holding compass/clock/food/string/feather/seeds (never)
-  - CompassTP : Use fast move?
-  * Frost/Defrost

 * Add a Snowball/Egg or something and use it as football..

 * PMScript: